 The latest offering of the internet and the raging popularity of the ‘online world’ has been the ‘Virtual reality’ or the Virtual world.
 These are basically simulated environments that are computer-based and inhibited by the 3D avatars.

 Before we get into understanding social media, it is important to take a glance at Web 2.0 and the User Generated Content.
 The main concept of Web 2.0 was established with which the users began ‘perceiving’ the ‘worldwide web’.

 This essentially was a platform that was not under the control of any particular individual or individuals but was under continuous modification by the users themselves.

 This was essentially assisted by software such as Adobe Flash, RSS, and AJAX.
-So, it is safe to say that it was the ‘Web 2.0’ that laid the foundation of the social media and the subsequent on demand app development that emerged soon.
+So, it is safe to say that it was the ‘Web 2.0’ that laid the foundation of social media and the subsequent on-demand app development that emerged soon.

 Likewise, the concept of User Generated Content is the amalgamation of all the manners in which social media is ‘used’.
 The term came to existence in the year 2005 and is used to describe the innumerable media content which is publicly available or created by the users of the platform.
 For this to occur, three basic requirements need to be met:

 - The UGC has to be present on a website that is publicly accessible.

 - It needs to be present on a social networking site that is accessible to users.